 Please do NOT wait for the WDA Mission of Mercy to seek care for dental pain, as this could signal a serious condition.
 Click here for a list of low-cost dental clinics and other information.

 If dental pain is severe and accompanied by a fever or swelling, go to a hospital emergency room immediately!

 Our goal is to see approximately 1,000 patients per day, but that number will be adjusted depending on the type of care needed and the final number of volunteers.

 We have seen patients of all ages, from children a few months old to seasoned adults in their 80s and 90s.
 Children 10 and under will be seen by one of our dentists in the pediatric (kids) department.
 Anyone older than 10 will see a general dentist or specialist depending on the treatment required.
 Parents and children under age 18 will be kept together at all times.

-The school and the city do not allow tents on school grounds.
-The Police Department will have someone monitoring throughout the night.
+Tents and grills are not allowed.
 We encourage you to drink non-alcoholic fluids (water is best) to keep yourself hydrated and eat something while waiting; however, grills and other fires are not allowed.

 There is no identification required.

 We see patients on a first come, first serve basis so the earlier the better.
 While we are open until 5 p.m. each day, we stop accepting new patients as soon as we reach capacity for the day.
 It's not unheard of at a clinic like this to reach capacity by 10 a.m. or even earlier.